restify/node-restify/docs/_api/request.md

     return next();
 });

-server.on('uncaughtException', function(req, res, route, err) {
+server.on('uncaughtException', function(req, res, route, err, callback) {
     // this event will be fired, with the error object from above:
     // ReferenceError: x is not defined
+    res.send(504, 'boom');
+    callback();
 });
 ```

-If you listen to this event, you **must** send a response to the client.
-This
+If you listen to this event, you **must**:

+1.  send a response to the client _and_
+2.  call the callback function passed as the fourth argument of the event listener

-behavior is different from the standard error events.
-If you do not listen to
+This behavior is different from the standard error events.
+If you do not listen
-this event, restify's default behavior is to call `res.send()` with the error
+to this event, restify's default behavior is to call `res.send()` with the error
 that was thrown.

 The signature is for the after event is as follows: